danvangeest/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 ## Always/Never use SignedAttributes in Your Protocol

 Individually update each protocol which use CMS to always require or forbid signed attributes.
+In particular, if an eContentType other than id-data is used, {{Section 5.3 of RFC5652}} requires that signed attributes are used.
+During verification, ensure that you are receiving the expected (non-id-data) eContentType and that signed attribues are present.

 ## Attack Detection in Your Protocol

 {{attack-detection}} but specified in the protocol that uses CMS rather than CMS itself.

+## Check Content Type Consistency

+Check that the content type the EncapsulatedContentInfo value being verified is consistent with your application.

+If the content type of the EncapsulatedContentInfo value being verified is not id-data and signed attributes are not present, verification MUST fail.

 # RFCs Using the id-data eContentType